Niteesh12/M1_Application_Resturent-billing-system/5_Report/Readme.md

 ![Flow Chart](https://user-images.githubusercontent.com/49491210/142911583-ba84b611-8b55-494e-a523-e5e0b3e09a5c.png)

 ## Defining Our Ststem
-### **IDE:**
+### **IDE**
 - Visual Studio Code

    ## SWOT ANALSIS
   |    Strength                |             Weakness                |
   |   ---------                |             -------------           |
   | Easy to setup and user-friendly interface to ensure effortless billing and no business loss | It is not cost-effective for small scale business owners
   | Both offline and online friendly systems that will not get affected due to network issues | Invoices can go into spam folders due to flagging by email servers that leads     to delay of payments
   | Quick and accessible sales reporting to make your operations effortless | Automatic invoices and management system reduces human mediation, which reduces personal touch       for the business

   |            Opurtunites         |          Threats              |
   |           ---------            |          -------              |
   | Income Level has been Grown | Loss of revenue due to failed payments
   | Findings ways to to generate more traffic during slow times, such as in the afternoon, may represent on opurtunity for growth |Lack of Third-Party Integration

 ## HIGH LEVEL REQUIREMENTS
 | ID | Description | Category |
 |---------|--------|----------|
 | HLR_01 | Visual Studio code Platform| software |